Walk-in tub statistics 2023

 Cost statistics

-Walk-in tub prices can ultimately span anywhere from $2,000 to $20,000, depending on the type of tub you buy, the added features you want and whether you use professional installation services or handle the installation yourself.
-Installation costs can range from $700 to $3,000, with an average cost of around $1,500.
+Walk-in tub prices can range from $1,500 to $20,000, depending on the type of tub you buy, the added features you want and whether you use professional installation services or handle the installation yourself.
+Installation costs average around $1,500.

-Some additional costs to potentially factor in are:
+Some potential additional costs to factor in are:

-• Plumbing upgrades may include the cost of materials and up to $200 per hour for labor, resulting in an additional $600 to $1600 in expenses.
+• Plumbing upgrades may include the cost of materials and labor, resulting in an additional average expense of $350 to $2,000.

 • Electrical work may include the purchase of motors, electrical upgrades and a water heater, along with a cost of up to $100 per hour for labor.